pivotal/docs-tas-adapter/install-prerequisites.md

 Lastly, use your Tanzu Network account to download [Application Service Adapter](https://network.tanzu.vmware.com/products/app-service-adapter/), and make sure to accept the EULA.

+You'll need to download a forked version of the CLI.

 **NOTE**: v0.1 is a limited beta release, and is only available to invited users.
 If you are interested in testing this version, please reach out to emalm@vmware.com.